Portland

 Suggested trips

 Portland Bill: A serious trip that requires good understanding of the tidal streams and good timing.
+In fine conditions with a good plan, the trip will be straightforward.
+However, any swell may make landing impossible, and the complex tidal streams will interact with any sea conditions.

 Back to index